YadiBelly/YadiBelly/README.md

 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻!
+I'm a Full-Stack Software Engineer  💻!
 </h2>

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time meeting new people.